-7.2.1.
-The Secondary Plan is designed to achieve a community that is diverse in use and population, is scaled to the pedestrian, can accommodate private automobiles and transit, and has a well defined high-quality public realm.
+- 7.2.1.
+The Secondary Plan is designed to achieve a community that is diverse in use and population, is scaled to the pedestrian, can accommodate private automobiles and transit, and has a well defined high-quality public realm. - 7.2.2.
+New development shall be consistent with the urban design policies contained in Section 5 of the Official Plan, the policies of this Secondary Plan, and shall be in accordance with the Sustainability Guidelines.

-- 7.2.2.
-New development shall be consistent with the urban design policies contained in Section 5 of the Official Plan, the policies of this Secondary Plan, and shall be in accordance with the Sustainable Development Guidelines. - 7.2.3.
-The Sustainable Development Guidelines shall accompany this Plan and be used as guidance in the interpretation and implementation of the Secondary Plan's policies.
+7.2.3.
+The Sustainability Guidelines that accompany this Plan shall be used as guidance in the interpretation and implementation of the Secondary Plan's policies, providing greater clarity on sustainability initiatives and design related to elements of both the public and private realms.